63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 2. pipeline: Code Pipeline, Code Build, Code Deploy (developer or dev/ops role)
 3. network: CloudFront, Route53, Certificate Manager (operations role)

-Through the use of scripts you can manage these stacks and store their configurations in this repository.
+Through the use of cli you can manage these stacks and store their configurations in this repository.
 They do not change as frequently as your application, are relatively static, do not rely on Git-based pipelines, and may be handled by different roles within your organization.

 #### Storage